spectral-cockpit/specprepper/README.md

 # Overview

-For spectroscopy modeling, spectra are typically preprocessed first.
+For spectroscopy modeling, spectra are typically preprocessed, which is empirical and is part of machine learning.
 This is mostly to reduce light scattering and other optical artefacts.

 [!["Buy Me A Coffee"](https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png)](https://www.buymeacoffee.com/spectrophil)